harpreetsinghbajaj/blog/concepts/software_design/Approach/README.md

 With the knowledge shared in the trailing email as base more readings from the internet helped in creating the above steps.

+There are broad categories of different things that you need to know about for your system design.
+There may be load balancers, message handlers, database technologies, etc. The key is to know at least one thing in each of these larger areas.
+If we take message handlers for endings for example, you might have Kafka, RabbitMQ, or a million other things.
+But you don’t need to know all of those.
+You just need to know generally what a message handler is and how it works.
+After that you just need to know one specific technology that you can use in your design